ericoporto/ags-manual-wiki/DisplayAt.md

     DisplayMessage (int message_number)

 Identical to the Display function, but this uses a message text defined in the AGS Editor rather than in the script.
-It will either use a message from the current room, or a global message (if message_number &gt;= 500).
+It will either use a message from the current room, or a global message (if message_number >= 500).

 Example: